dfm/emcee/current/_sources/user/advanced.txt

 it can sometimes cause some headaches.
 One useful debugging tactic is to try running with 1 thread if your processes start to crash.
 This will generally provide much more illuminating error messages than in the parallel case.
-Note that the :class:`EnsembleSampler` sampler object itself is not pickleable, so if it or an object that contains it is passed to the lnpostfn function and multiprocessing is turned on, the code will fail.
+Note that the parallelized :class:`EnsembleSampler` object is not pickleable.
+Therefore, if it (or an object that contains it) is passed to ``lnpostfn`` when multiprocessing is turned on, the code will fail.

 It is also important to note that the ``multiprocessing`` module works by spawning a large number of new ``python`` processes and running the code in